material-motion/material-motion/starmap/specifications/streams/connections/Property-observation.md

   - /starmap/specifications/streams/connections/Property
 ---

-# Property observation feature specification
+# Property write observation feature specification

-This is the engineering specification for observing `Property` changes.
+This is the engineering specification for observing `Property` writes.

 ## Overview

-This feature outlines the mechanisms by which an entity can subscribe to changes made to a property.
+This feature outlines the mechanisms by which an entity can observe changes made to a property.

 This spec assumes that you are using **scoped** properties.